FREE BANJO LESSONS Bradley Laird's Free Bluegrass Banjo Lesson site is here!

 If you like what I am doing you can support my efforts by purchasing some of my products and by sharing my site with others.

-You can support the show with a little of that folding green paper by becoming an official supporter:
+You can support the show with a little of that folding green paper or the digital representation thereof by becoming an official supporter:

 About your host Bradley Laird.

 Recent quotes from listeners: On Friday night after school, i found your podcast, so while i was working on putting a ceiling in my building this weekend, i put on the headphones and listened to ALL of your podcasts!
 Very good stuff!!
 Jerod

 Thanks for reminding me to slow down and pay attention to what I'm doing, instead of trying to blast through and hoping it comes out the way I hear it in my head.
 Keep up the good work!
 Tyler

 I just found your talk radio blog and love listening to each episode. ...It is enjoyable to listen to and right on with the info us wannabees need to know.
 I have downloaded several resources and am very impressed with the high quality of the materials.
 You are as fine an educator as any professor I had in college.
 Thanks for investing in our lives.
 Barry